pufanyi/GenderRecognitionByVoice/README.md

 # Gender Recognition by Voice

-This is the project for NTU course *SC1015 Data Science and Artificial Intelligence*.
+This is the project for NTU course *SC1015 Introduction to Data Science and Artificial Intelligence*.

 ## Group Members